Athlete of the Month

 WHAT IS YOUR BIGGEST ACCOMPLISHMENT?

-Relating to crossfit, when I landed my first ring muscle-up was HUGE!
+When I landed my first ring muscle-up was HUGE!
 And beyond something I ever thought possible.
 But also, the life style has changed my body and the way it looks and the way I feel.

 WHAT IS YOUR FAVORITE/LEAST FAVORITE WOD/MOVEMENT?